diasutsman/cloud-gallery/README.md

 <p align="center"> <a href="https://canopas.com/contact"><img src="./cta/cta-banner.png"></a></p>
 <br/>

-# Cloud Gallery: All Your Memories in One Spot
+# Lock & Key: All Your Memories in One Spot

 Enjoy all your media in one spot!
 Easily view and manage photos, videos from Google Drive, Dropbox, and your device, all in a simple, user-friendly interface.